fedeAlterio/ObservableHashList/README.md

                             .WithDefaultEquality()
                             .OnUpdateReplaceItem();
 ```
-OnUpdateReplaceItem means that the old element is removed and the newer one is added.
+`OnUpdateReplaceItem` means that on update (so if 2 elements have same selection key, but are not equal according to the comparer), the old element is removed and the newer one is added.

 ```csharp
     public ObservableHashList<Person> People { get; }